 - The nature and the concentration of the electrolyte added

-- The size of the ions produced and their salvation.
+- The size of the ions produced and their solvation.

 - Solvent nature and viscosity.